Meta-Reinforcement Learning for Reliable Communication in THz/VLC Wireless VR Networks: Simulation Results and Analysis

 Fig.~\ref{fig2} shows how the reliability of a THz/VLC-enabled VR network changes as the number of iterations of the MPG algorithm varies.
 Here, a VR scenario with 8 users is considered for the proposed MPG algorithm due to the huge computational overhead.
 The MPG model is trained for $N=20$ tasks and $N=50$ tasks to obtain a fast-adaptive policy for VAP selection and user association, respectively.
 In Fig.~\ref{fig2}, we can see that the proposed MPG algorithm can converge and effectively solve the reliability maximization problem (\ref{optimization}).
 This is due to the fact that the proposed MPG algorithm can analyze the distribution of the dynamic users' movement patterns so as to update the policy to increase the average number of the successfully served users for all tasks.
 Fig.~\ref{fig2} also shows that the training process of $N=20$ tasks is more stable and converges faster than the training process of $N=50$ tasks.
 This is because fewer tasks are more likely to find update gradients that work for most of the tasks in the meta-learning step.

 Fig.~\ref{fig3} shows the convergence of the D-MPG algorithm in a network with 20 users.
-From Fig.~\ref{fig3} we can see that, compared with the MPG algorithm that can only handle 8 users at most, the D-MPG algorithm trains a fast-adaptive VAP selection policy that can serve 20 VR users.
-This is due to the fact that, in the D-MPG algorithm, the user association is determined by the dual method, thus reducing the computational complexity.
-In Fig.~\ref{fig3} we can also see that, using the D-MPG algorithm, $N=20$ tasks require approximately 50\% the number of iterations needed to reach convergence compared for the case with $N=50$ tasks.
+In Fig.~\ref{fig3} we can also see that, using the D-MPG algorithm, $N=20$ tasks require approximately 30\% the number of iterations needed to reach convergence compared for the case with $N=50$ tasks.
 This is because the D-MPG algorithm needs to analyze the users' movement patterns of all tasks so as to train the locally optimal VAP selection policy.

 Fig.~\ref{fig4} shows the training reliability for eight VR users resulting from all of the considered RL algorithms.
-In Fig.~\ref{fig4}, we can see that, compared with the baseline TRPO algorithm, that cannot converge in presence of dynamic users' movement patterns, the proposed MPG and D-MPG algorithm can reach convergence after approximately 100 and 300 iterations, respectively.
-Meanwhile, the proposed MPG algorithm and D-MPG algorithm can achieve 38.2\% and 33.8\% gians in terms of reliability compared to the TRPO algorithm.
+In Fig.~\ref{fig4}, we can see that, compared with the baseline TRPO algorithm that cannot converge in presence of dynamic users' movement patterns, the proposed MPG and D-MPG algorithm can reach convergence after approximately 400 and 200 iterations, respectively.
+Meanwhile, compared to the TRPO algorithm, the proposed MPG algorithm and D-MPG algorithm can achieve 33.3\% and 29.8\% gains in terms of reliability that is averaged over the last 400 iterations.
 This stems from the fact that the proposed MPG and D-MPG algorithms can build a relationship between the dynamic users' movement patterns by meta-learning step.
-Fig. 4 also shows that the reliability of the studied VR network achieved by the MPG algorithm is 3\% higher than the reliability achieved by the D-MPG algorithm.
+Fig. 4 also shows that the reliability of the studied VR network achieved by the MPG algorithm is 2.7\% higher than the reliability achieved by the D-MPG algorithm.
 This is because the MPG algorithm determines the user-SBS associations based on the learned users' movement patterns and hence, it optimizes user-SBS association while considering all VR user locations.
 However, the D-MPG algorithm optimizes the user-SBS associations for the successfully localized users without considering the users that are not successfully localized.
 Fig.~\ref{fig4} also shows that, compared with the MPG algorithm, the D-MPG algorithm converges faster.
 This is due to the fact that the policy of the D-MPG algorithm only needs to learn how to select VAPs, while the policy of the MPG algorithm needs to learn how to determine the VAP selection and the user association.